bee2100cs/first_dapp/README.md

 # first_dapp
-A simple dapp deployed on the Goerli testnet
+A simple dapp deployed on the Sepolia testnet